Considering Marijuana? Healthcare Travelers Should Think Twice.

-Medicinal or not, smoking that joint could result in the loss of your job.
+Medicinal or not, smoking that joint could result in losing your healthcare job.

 The Legal Lowdown

 Under the CSA, drugs and other controlled substances are divided into five schedules.
-Healthcare providers are very familiar with Schedule II drugs such as morphine, fentanyl, codeine, methadone, and oxycodone.
-Schedule II drugs are considered to have accepted medical use.
+As a healthcare provider, you are familiar with Schedule II drugs such as morphine, fentanyl, codeine, methadone, and oxycodone.
+The government considers Schedule II drugs to have accepted medical use.

-Schedule I drugs, on the other hand, are not considered to have accepted medical use.
-Marijuana as well as heroin, LSD, peyote, methaqualone, and 3,4-methylenedioxymethamphetamine (Ecstasy) are all Schedule I drugs.
-Even though 33 states have legalized Marijuana for medical use, it remains on the DEA's Schedule I list.
+Schedule I drugs, on the other hand, are not considered to have accepted medical use under the Federal CSA.
+Marijuana, heroin, LSD, peyote, methaqualone, and 3,4-methylenedioxymethamphetamine (Ecstasy), are all Schedule I drugs.
+Even though dozens of states have legalized marijuana for medical use, it remains on the DEA's Schedule I list.

-Most hospitals and other healthcare organizations receive federal reimbursements (i.e. Medicare & Medicaid/MediCal).
+Even if you are on assignment in a state where medicinal or recreational marijuana use is legal, be aware that most hospitals and other healthcare facilities receive federal reimbursements (i.e., Medicare & Medicaid/MediCal).
 As a result, these hospitals/healthcare organizations must adhere to federal requirements related to the use of marijuana.

-The harsh reality is that as long as marijuana remains a Schedule I drug under the CSA, if you work in a healthcare facility that receives federal reimbursement and you use marijuana, your assignment will be canceled/terminated if you have a drug screen that is positive for marijuana EVEN if you have a medical marijuana card.
-Also, you will likely be reported to your state nursing board.
+Currently, marijuana remains a Schedule I drug under the CSA.
+Therefore, if you work in a healthcare facility receiving federal reimbursement, you will be terminated or canceled from your assignment if you have a drug screen that is positive for marijuana, even if you hold a medical marijuana card.
+Also, you will likely be reported to your state's nursing board.